monimiller/personal-site/src/content/blog/SOTW/Girls_Who_Code.md

 ---
 title: Spotlight of the Week - Girls Who Code
 description: Celebrating GWC's 10 Year Anniversary with Volunteer Opportunities.
-pubDate: '2022-04-04'
+pubDate: "2022-04-04"
-categories: ['Career Growth', 'Women in Tech', 'Spotlight of the Week']
+categories: ["Career Growth", "Women in Tech", "Spotlight of the Week"]
 draft: false
 ---